ravindu644/Android-Kernel-Tutorials/README.md

 ### 01. To fix broken system funcitons like Wi-Fi, touch, sound etc.
 > [!NOTE]
-> Bypassing this usually not a good practice, because something like this is used as **last effort.**
+> Bypassing this usually not a good practice, because something like this is used as **last effort,**
 >
 > when there's no open source linux driver found. (e.g Proprietary drivers)
 >